maxmpz/powerampapi/poweramp_provider_example/readme.md

 - track tag, if no meta information provided
 - track position in the cursor, if meta information is provided, but track # is not specified (MediaStore.Audio.AudioColumns.TRACK is not defined in the cursor)

+Since 870 Poweramp will apply optional TrackProviderConsts.COLUMN_TRACK_ALT track position in the cursor for Folders and Folders Hierarchy tracks
+(for the "By Track #" user selected sorting only).
+This is to allow provider flexible ordering control in these categories.
+Other categories, such as Album tracks will continue to use ordering by track number tag.
+TrackProviderConsts.COLUMN_TRACK_ALT is accepted for the queryChildDocuments returned cursors only and ignored e.g. in queryDocument.

 For providers, Poweramp doesn't infer track number from track filename as it does for filesystem based tracks.

 For folders in Folder Hierarchy, Poweramp always uses folder cursor position (build 869+).
 For flat Folders category sorting is set by user.